 The best place to receive treatment from is an inpatient rehab facility.
 Here, senior citizens can receive all the care that they need, around the clock.
 They can be appropriately medicated and any negative side effects can be managed at the same time.
 Furthermore, they usually have a greater access to additional therapies such as walking groups, yoga, and massage therapy, although this will depend on the center that they go to.
 More importantly, when people attend inpatient treatment, they will also have their nutritional needs catered to, something that is hugely important in the elderly population.

 Ativan and other benzodiazepines are found in nearly 50% of all suicide attempts.

 One essential part of treatment is aftercare, which is offered once the initial rehab has been completed.
 However, even with aftercare, relapse is common.
 Relapse means that the patients return to the behavior that they have left behind.
-Relapse is always dangerous, but perhaps more so in the elderly, because it is often during relapse that people overdose, and it takes very little for a senior citizen to overdose.
+Relapse is always dangerous, but perhaps more so in elderly substance abuse issues.
+This is because many people overdose during relapse and it takes very little for a senior citizen to overdose.